Click for Dog Grooming Equipment & Supplies (Affiliate Link)

-The Pomeranian, often known as a Pom, is a small breed of dog with a thick, fluffy coat and a long, narrow face that resembles a fox.
+The Pomeranian, often referred to as a Pom, is a small breed of dog with a thick, fluffy coat and a long, narrow face that resembles a fox.

 It goes without saying that any long-haired dog breed requires extra attention, whether this be a routine of regular bathing, brushing or clipping. it is no different for the owner of a Pomeranian whose fine coat, if neglected, can often end up knotted, matted or tangled.

-So if you have a new addition to your household and are wondering how to groom a Pomeranian at home, then this article can steer you in the right direction.
+So if you have a new Pom addition to your household and are wondering how to groom a Pomeranian at home, then this article can steer you in the right direction.

 An intelligent dog breed, the Pomeranian can become a phenomenal pet/companion with the appropriate care and training.